-To this end, the Space Environment and Radiation Effects (SERE) lab at EMA is designed to study and test spacecraft, components, and materials destined for the space environment or other similar harsh environments.
-By combing the results from the SERE lab with the simulation tools developed by EMA, such as EMA3D® Charge, a more complete understanding of the problem can be developed.
+To this end, the Space Environment and Radiation Effects (SERE) lab at EMA® is designed to study and test spacecraft, components, and materials destined for the space environment or other similar harsh environments.
+By combing the results from the SERE lab with the simulation tools developed by EMA®, such as Ansys Charge Plus (formerly EMA3D® Charge), a more complete understanding of the problem can be developed.
 For instance, using the materials properties measured in the lab for a bulk material, a simulation of a charging component undergoing radiation can be created to compare to testing results done in the SERE Electrostatic Discharge (SERE ESD) chamber.

 Once the simulation has been validated against the testing in the lab, the environment can then be changed to see how the component would behave in a more complex or dynamic environment.
 This allows efficient and extensive analysis that is otherwise not possible with simulation or testing alone.
 In order to validate a simulation, however, the testing must be able to recreate an environment where the physical processes are identical to those found in the target environments.
 This requires complex equipment and instrumentation, most of which has to be custom made.

 The main environmental characteristics that the SERE ESD chamber must reproduce include:

 - High vacuum with pressures less than 1E-7 torr.
 This is accomplished using a custom designed and built vacuum chamber that was designed by EMA and acquired through Kurt J. Lesker and Leybold MAG Integra Turbomolecular Pump.